RJC Chain-of-Custody Certification

 - Use the OECD Due Diligence Guidance as the key reference for due diligence screening for mined gold, particularly from conflict-affected areas.

-The Responsible Jewellery Council, the London Bullion Market Association and the EICC-GeSI Conflict Free Smelter program have agreed to cross-recognise audits of gold refinery due diligence.
+The Responsible Jewellery Council, the London Bullion Market Association, the EICC-GeSI Conflict Free Smelter program and the Dubai Multi Commodity Centre have agreed to cross-recognise audits of gold refinery due diligence.
 The agreement aims to reduce duplication for refiners and to support broader supply chain efforts to implement Section 1502 of the Dodd-Frank Act for Conflict Minerals.

-RJC’s recognition of the LBMA and EICC audits as fulfilling parts of Section 10 of the RJC Chain-of-Custody (CoC) Standard is included in the CoC documentation published in March 2012.
-The LBMA and EICC-GeSI CFS recognition of RJC CoC Certification for Gold Refiners means:
+RJC’s recognition of the LBMA, EICC and DMCC audits as fulfilling parts of Section 10 of the RJC Chain-of-Custody (CoC) Standard is included in the CoC documentation published in March 2012.
+The LBMA, EICC-GeSI CFS and DMCC recognition of RJC CoC Certification for Gold Refiners means:

 CoC Certified Gold Refiners will also be added to the EICC Conflict-Free Refiner list.